videosdk-live/videosdk-docs/react_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 When we talk about simple adaptive streaming, we imply that there is hardly any interaction between the hosts and the viewers.

-These livestreams are helpful when there are a lot of viewers and they don't want to engage with the host.
-In this scenario, every presenter attends a VideoSDK meeting while every viewer only watches the livestream.
+These livestreams are helpful when there are a lot of viewers, and they don't want to engage with the host.
+In this scenario, every presenter attends a VideoSDK meeting, while every viewer only watches the livestream.

 // Video -- starting hls and playing video in online player